okta/okta.github.io/_source/_posts/2018-03-01-develop-microservices-jhipster-oauth.md

 **TIP:** If you already have Maven installed, you can just use `mvn`.

 Open your browser and go to `http://localhost:8761`.
-Log in with `admin/admin`, and you should see a welcome page that shows the gateway has registered.
+Log in, and you should see a welcome page that shows the gateway has registered.

 {% img blog/microservices-jhipster-oauth/jhipster-registry-with-gateway.png alt:"JHipster Registry with Gateway registered" width:"800" %}{: .center-image }